Time as a Control Dimension in Robot Learning: Abstract

 \section{Abstract}

 \bfseries \boldmath

-Temporal awareness underlies intelligent behavior in both animals and humans, guiding how actions are sequenced, paced, and adapted to changing goals and environments.
-Yet most robot learning algorithms remain blind to time.
-We introduce time-aware policy learning, a reinforcement learning framework that enables robots to explicitly perceive and reason with time as a first-class variable.
-The framework augments conventional reinforcement policies with two complementary temporal signals, the remaining time and a time ratio, which allow a single policy to modulate its behavior continuously from rapid and dynamic to cautious and precise execution.
-By jointly optimizing punctuality and stability, the robot learns to balance efficiency, robustness, resiliency, and punctuality without re-training or reward adjustment.
-Across diverse manipulation domains from long-horizon pick and place, to granular-media pouring, articulated-object handling, and multi-agent object delivery, the time-aware policy produces adaptive behaviors that outperform standard reinforcement learning baselines by up to 48\% in efficiency, 8 times more robust in sim-to-real transfer, and 90\% in acoustic quietness while maintaining near-perfect success rates.
-Explicit temporal reasoning further enables real-time human-in-the-loop control and multi-agent coordination, allowing robots to recover from disturbances, re-synchronize after delays, and align motion tempo with human intent.
-By treating time not as a constraint but as a controllable dimension of behavior, time-aware policy learning provides a unified foundation for efficient, robust, resilient, and human-aligned robot autonomy.
+Temporal awareness plays a central role in intelligent behavior by shaping how actions are paced, coordinated, and adapted to changing goals and environments.
+In contrast, most robot learning algorithms treat time only as a fixed episode horizon or scheduling constraint.
+Here we introduce time-aware policy learning, a reinforcement learning framework that treats time as a control dimension of robot behavior.
+The approach augments policies with two temporal signals, the remaining time and a time ratio that modulates the policy's internal progression of time, allowing a single policy to regulate its execution strategy across temporal regimes.
+Across diverse manipulation tasks including long-horizon manipulation, granular-media pouring, articulated-object interaction, and multi-agent coordination, the resulting policies adapt their behavior continuously from dynamic execution under tight schedules to stable and deliberate interaction when more time is available.
+This temporal awareness improves efficiency, robustness under sim-to-real mismatch and disturbances, and controllability through human input without retraining.
+Treating time as a controllable variable provides a new framework for adaptive and human-aligned robot autonomy.

 \mysection{Introduction}